tjhickey724/HEJP/README.md

 This is the code for our project to create a visualizer for higher education jobs listing data.

-This site includes 9 interactive graphs:
+This project visualizes 9 interactive graphs:
 1. Share of faculty vs non-faculty
 2. NSF Growth
 3. All faculty openings